dmscott11/BellyButton/README.md

 # BellyButton
 ## Overview
+As part of the project from Roza and in an effort to visualize the data, a static webpage was created with 3 different graph types.
 ## Deliverable 1
+### Horizontal Bar Graph
 ## Deliverable 2
+### Bubble Chart
 ## Deliverable 3
+### Gauge Chart
 ## Deliverable 4
 ### Modifications to HTML Elements
 Modifications to the existing webpage include: